dmis-lab/SeqTagQA/README.md

 -----

 ## How to train/evaluate

+#### Note: We recently uploaded a pre-release version of pre-processing code under `preprocessing` folder.

 For datasets (including biomedical questions), please download them from: [here](https://drive.google.com/file/d/1m0GnVlKqvUHfDdpZ9KDDor5EiIqhPwp3/view?usp=sharing)
 <br>To use the BioASQ dataset, you need to register in [the BioASQ website](http://participants-area.bioasq.org/general_information/general_information_registration/) which authorizes the use of the dataset.